Center for Professional Excellence

 PathwayU

-assesses values, interests, personalities and workplace preferences to help students discover fulfilling careers.
+PathwayU assesses values, interests, personalities and workplace preferences to help students discover fulfilling careers.
 PathwayU focuses on vocation and career exploration in 16 subject areas further broken down into specific career paths.
 It helps students discover their strongest career matches.
 PathwayU can help you determine which of Harding’s majors will lead you to a fulfilling career.

 Career Preparation

 If you need help, come see us!
-We are located in the Mabee Business Building in room 103. or call 501-279-5555 to set up an appointment.
+We are located in the Mabee Business Building in room 103.
+Or call 501-279-5555 to set up an appointment.

 Remember, your resume is your "foot in the door" to a prospective job.